Buy now, pay later plans

 Option on your credit card

 Some credit card providers offer a buy now, pay later option for qualifying purchases.
-Credit card providers may refer to this option as equal installment payments.
+Credit card providers may call this option “equal installment payments.”
 You may be able to have multiple buy now, pay later plans on your credit card.

 With this option, the retailer charges the total amount of your purchase to your credit card.
 Your credit card provider converts your purchase into an installment payment plan.
-This means they split your purchase into equal payment amounts.
+This means they split your purchase into equal payments.

-To take advantage of this option you must request it with your credit card provider.
+To use this option you must request it with your credit card provider.
 Check to see if you need to request it before or after your purchase.

-With this option, you may take advantage of a promotional interest rate.
+With this option, you may benefit from of a promotional interest rate.
 Promotional interest rates may be as low as 0%.

 There’s usually a minimum purchase amount.
 Credit card providers determine the purchase qualification process.

 Read your credit card agreement carefully.
-Ask your credit card provider if there’s anything you don’t understand.
+Ask your credit card provider about anything you don’t understand.

 Retail credit cards